i-love-flamingo/example-helloworld/Readme.md

 ### Start Over

-When you checkout the example you already see a very basic flamingo module.
+When you check out the example you already see a very basic flamingo module.

 ```bash
 git checkout start-over